onevcat/Kingfisher/README.md

   .set(to: imageView)
 ```

-And even better, if later you want to switch to SwiftUI, just make some trivial changes and you've done.
+And even better, if later you want to switch to SwiftUI, just change the `KF` above to `KFImage`, and you've done:

 ```swift
 struct ContentView: View {